 Today we revisit our wish-fulfillment piece about our fave Hollywood gender-bender, Kristen Stewart, and the many roles we wanted to see her in.Longtime fans of the star are always awaiting new casting announcements or rumors concerning ya girl Kristen Stewart.

-It seems like every other week at the moment there’s a new casting announcement or rumor concerning ya girl Kristen Stewart.
-The phenomenally talented actor is at the top of her game right now and is very much in demand, so it isn’t too much of a surprise.
-As her star continues to get brighter, we continue to ponder about roles we think she could be absolutely perfect for and look forward to those that she’s already been cast in.
+After the LGBTQ holiday hit Happiest Season, the phenomenally talented actor is at the top of her game and is very much in demand (at least by us.)
+As her stardom continues to get brighter, we continue to ponder about roles we think she could be absolutely perfect for and look forward to those that she’s already been cast in.

-Here’s our roundup of all the recent K-Stew casting announcements and rumors you need to know about – and our own wishlist of projects we think Stewart would slay at.
+Here’s our roundup of all the recent K-Stew casting rumors you need to know about – and our own wishlist of projects in which we think Stewart would slay.